MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-dynamic-format-strings.md

 1. Go to **Report view**.
 Add a new, blank page to the report.

 1. Add a line chart visual to your new report page.
-You'll use this visual to see your measure before adding the dynamic format string for measures.
+You use this visual to see your measure before adding the dynamic format string for measures.

 1. In the **Data** pane > **Sales measures**, select **Converted Sales Amount**.
 Without clicking anywhere else, also select **Year** in the **Date** table.
 :::image type="content" source="media/desktop-dynamic-format-strings/line-chart-visual.png" alt-text="Line chart visual in Report view":::